Master's programme in Electric Power Engineering

 Our global demands on resources have placed an urgent emphasis on supplying a growing population with affordable, environmentally responsible power.
 How we manage this challenging paradigm will rely on a new generation of creative, technically savvy engineers.

-For decades, KTH and Sweden have been at the forefront of advancements in grid systems, IT innovations and power technologies.
+For decades, KTH and Sweden have been at the forefront of advancements in grid systems, power component technologies and automation solutions.
 These areas are in constant need of fresh ideas and successful ways in which to integrate academia, research and industry.
 A two-year Master’s degree in Electric Power Engineering provides students with the knowledge and training necessary to excel in this new era of utility and power requirements, and offers a wide selection of career options.
-The programme equips engineers with the skills necessary to understand, analyze and operate individual components relating to power systems, and their integrated and holistic functions.
+The programme equips engineers with the skills necessary to understand, analyse and operate individual components relating to power systems, and their integrated and holistic functions.

-This programme is designed to utilize KTH’s ties with research and industry leaders like ABB, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.
+This programme is designed to utilise KTH’s strong ties with research and industry leaders like ABB, Vattenfall, Fortum, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.

 Find out what students from the programme think about their time at KTH.

 For questions regarding programme content and specific admission requirements, feel free to

 contact the programme coordinater or programme director.

 Changes in the programme may occur.